tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 * different filters are available for the user on the left side panel;

-* the :guilabel:`Update Catalog` button is used to force a :command:`wapt-get update` on the wapt agent;
+* the :guilabel:`Update Catalog` button is used to force a :command:`wapt-get update` on the WAPT agent;

-* the list of package categories is dsiplayed to the user.
+* the list of package categories is displayed to the user.
   To add a category to the list, you must specify the category in the *categories* section of the :file:`control` file of the relevant package;

-* the current task list of the wapt agent is available with the :guilabel:`task bar` button;
+* the current task list of the WAPT agent is available with the :guilabel:`task bar` button;

 * it is possible to change the language of the interface